 When I do these activities my goal is to both introduce and refine our measurement and observational skills using pumpkins.
 The kids have a total blast measuring, counting, observing, and predicting.

-I set up 5 stations around our room and (whenever possible) have parents volunteer to donate pumpkins.
-There are a variety of sizes we need (and some can be used in 2 different stations) so I typically never end up having to buy too many myself.
+I set up the five pumpkin STEM activities around our room and (whenever possible) have parents volunteer to donate pumpkins.
+There are a variety of sizes we need (and some can be used in 2 different stations, so I typically never end up having to buy too many myself.